oddstream/lsol/README.md

 * R - restart deal
 * B - bookmark current position (LCtrl or LShift + B to go back to the bookmarked position)
 * C - collect cards to the foundations
-* 1 - one-color cards
-* 2 - two-color cards (black and red)
-* 4 - four-color cards (black, red, dark orange and indigo)

 ### What about scores?

 Nope, the software doesn't keep an arbitary score.
 Too confusing.
 Just the number of wins, number of moves, the average 'completeness percentage' and your winning streak (streaks are great).

 A game isn't counted until you move a card.
 Thereafter, if you ask for a new deal or switch to a different variant, that counts as a loss.

-You can cheat the score system by restarting a deal and then asking for a new deal.
+You can 'cheat' the score system by restarting a deal and then asking for a new deal.

 'Completeness percentage' is calculated from the number of unsorted pairs of cards in all the piles.